nhm38/ECE4960/lab13-page.md

 ### Second Attempt: Feedback Control with PID & Orientation Control
 My PID controller worked super well in previous labs.
-It is generally reliable and fast, especially the angular orientation control.
-See Lab 6 for more details on tuning the PID controller for orientation control.
+It's generally reliable and fast, especially the angular orientation control.
+(See Lab 6 for more details on tuning the PID controller for orientation control.)
 However, the sampling rate was too slow when also doing PID control on the angular orientation for driving in a straight line, so I wasn't able to get ToF data frequently enough to stop at an accurate position.
 I would overshoot the distance I wanted to travel and continue to oscillate around the point.

 To control the robot’s position, I first find the starting point distance reading.
-I continue to collect ToF data and calculate the difference between the most recent ToF data and the starting point.
+I continue to collect ToF data and calculate the difference between the most recent ToF data and the starting point to find the distance traveled.
 I then use the specified distance sent via bluetooth to find the error.

 Another issue I had was that the first ToF data point I collected would often be very inaccurate.
 To fix this, I ping the ToF and collect distance data, but then don't use that data point for control purposes.
 I collect another data point to actually use as my start distance.
 As seen below, I wrote a function getTOF() to help streamline my code.